lefthand/Node-JS-Bootstrap/README.md

 -  Users can respond to messages
 -  Post list page creates persistent connection
 -  New posts are automatically pushed to users
+-  Both in line and post submit verification of data
+-  Passwords are hased and secure - DONE